amitshekhariitbhu/android-interview-questions/README.md

 * Differences between abstract classes and interfaces? [link](https://arjun-sna.github.io/java/2017/02/02/abstractvsinterface/)
     - An abstract class, is a class that contains both concrete and abstract methods (methods without implementations).
 An abstract method must be implemented by the abstract class sub-classes.
-Abstract classes are extended.
+Abstract classes need to be extended to be used.
-    - An interface is like a blueprint/contract of a class.
-It contains empty methods that represent what all of its subclasses should have in common.
+    - An interface is like a blueprint/contract of a class (or it may be thought of as a class with methods, but without their implementation).
+It contains empty methods that represent, what all of its subclasses should have in common.
 The subclasses provide the implementation for each of these methods.
 Interfaces are implemented.
 * What is serialization?
 How do you implement it?
-    - Serialization is the process of converting an object into a stream of bytes in order to store an object into memory so that it can be recreated at a later time while still keeping the objects original state and data.
-In Android you may use either the Serializable or Parcelable interface.
+    - Serialization is the process of converting an object into a stream of bytes in order to store an object into memory, so that it can be recreated at a later time, while still keeping the object's original state and data.
+In Android you may use either the Serializable, Externalizable or Parcelable interfaces.
-    Even though Serializable is much easier to implement, in Android it is highly recommended to use Parcelable instead, as Parcelable was created exclusively for Android which performs about 10x faster then Serializable because Serializable uses reflection which is a slow process and tends to create a lot of temporary objects which may cause garbage collection to occur more often.
+    Serializable is the easiest to implement, Externalizable in Android it is highly recommended to use Parcelable instead, as Parcelable was created exclusively for Android which performs about 10x faster then Serializable because Serializable uses reflection which is a slow process and tends to create a lot of temporary objects which may cause garbage collection to occur more often.